NOAA-OWP/SoilFreezeThaw/INSTALL.md

     - git submodule update --remote extern/SoilMoistureProfiles/SoilMoistureProfiles
     - cmake -B extern/SoilMoistureProfiles/cmake_build -S extern/SoilMoistureProfiles/SoilMoistureProfiles/ -DNGEN=ON
     - make -C extern/SoilMoistureProfiles/cmake_build

-  - cmake -B cmake_build -S . -DBMI_C_LIB_ACTIVE=ON -DBMI_FORTRAN_ACTIVE=ON
-  - make -j4 -C cmake_build
+  - #### SLoTH
-  - #### SLoTH is also needed to run SFT in the ngen framework.
+    SLoTH is also needed to run SFT in the ngen framework.
 SLoTH is a BMI that is used to set a bmi variable(s) that is not provided by other BMIs but required by the model.
 So build [SLoTH](https://github.com/NOAA-OWP/SLoTH) using the following instructions
     - cd extern/sloth/ && git checkout latest
     - git submodule update --init --recursive
     - cd ../..